 These stories are from the women we have worked with who would like their voice to be heard.......

-Faith’s travel to the UK was paid for in advance.
-Whilst she was heartbroken to have left her family in Nigeria, when she arrived at Heathrow airport she consoled herself with the thought that she would be seeing them again in six short months and that she would be able to send money back home to help feed, clothe and educate her children.
+When she was offered short term work as a domestic assistant in the UK with travel expenses paid in advance, this was something she could not refuse.
+Heartbroken to leave her young family in Africa she consoled herself with the thought she would see them again in six short months.
+In the meantime she would send money back home to feed, clothe and educate them.

 How can I help...

-If you want to help women like Faith then please click the link to our Donate page
+If you want to help women like Alicia and Faith then please click the link to our Donate page